Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 > If your SDR isn't showing up, make sure that it is being recognized by your computer and that the drviers are installed properly.

 Once you have selected your SDR, you can select a sampling rate appropriate for the signal you are about to decode; this depends on the symbol rate of the target signal.
 Your sampling rate should be **at least** roughly twice the symbol rate of the signal.
 1 Msps is perfectly adequate for VHF signals described here, while 2.4 Msps is enough for most L band signals.
-Please note that these two values aren't definitive.
+Please note that these two values aren't definitive, higher sampling rates don't hurt the signal as long as you don't begin to [drop samples](#viterbi-spikes).

 > I.e. if a signal has 1 Msps, a sampling rate of **at least** 2 Msps is recommended